guyinatuxedo/nightmare/modules/22-movfuscation/asis18_babyc/readme.md

 ```

 So it looks like we are dealing with a `32` bit crackme challenge that takes in input via stdin.
 A crackme challenge is one that takes in input, and checks if it is what it expects (and we have to figure out the correct input).
-Looking at the assembly code of the binary in Ghidra, it becomes apparant very quickly that this binary has been obfuscated:
+Looking at the assembly code of the binary in Ghidra, it becomes apparent very quickly that this binary has been obfuscated:

 ```
         08048343 a3 f0 5f        MOV        [DAT_081f5ff0],EAX